-This article describes the steps to enable or disable drag to snap a window in Windows 11.
+This article describes enabling or disabling drag to snap a window in Windows 11.

 Snap is a feature in Windows that allows users to launch a flyout with possible layouts to reorient their windows on the screen by hovering their mouse over the top edge of the app windows and on the maximize button.

 Another way to snap a window is to drag the window to the screen edge.
 When the window reaches the screen edge, it will snap out, allowing you to choose a snap window layout.

 This feature is enabled by default.
 However, if you want to disable it, the steps below will show you how to do that.

 Enable or disable drag a window to snap in Windows 11

 As described above, users can select a window and drag it to the edge of the screen to snap it.
 This feature is on by default.
-If it’s getting in the way of doing your work, you can disable it using the Windows Registry Editor.
+You can disable it using the Windows Registry Editor if it’s getting in the way of doing your work.

 Here’s how to do it.